 The border colors of the territories on the game board show which power controls them at the start of the game.
-Each power has its own color and emblem (the United Kingdom controls the Canadian territories in addition to those with its own emblem).
+Each power has its own color and emblem.
 When the rules refer to the "original controller" of a territory, they mean the power whose emblem is printed on the territory.
+(A few territories in China have a Chinese emblem on them but are controlled by Japan at the start of the game.
+These territories are considered to belong to China originally, but have been captured by Japan.)
 All other spaces are neutral and are not aligned with any power.

-Most territories have an income value ranging from 1 to 20.
+Most territories have an income value ranging from 1 to 10.
 This is the number of IPCs the territory produces each turn for its controller.
-A few territories, such as Iceland, have no income value.
+A few territories, such as Yukon Territory, have no income value.

 Units can move between adjacent spaces (those that share a common border).
-Spaces that meet only at a point (such as United Kingdom and sea zone 111) are not adjacent to one another, as they do not share a common border.
+Spaces that meet only at a point (such as Western United States and sea zone 1) are not adjacent to one another, as they do not share a common border.